 6. Study Spanish

-There are a staggering number of choices, but Casa Rosario, San Pedro Spanish School, and Cooperativa seem to be among the most established and all come highly reviewed.
-Reservations are recommended only if you’re visiting during the dry season and want to ensure a homestay and/or morning classes, since they require a steep non-refundable deposit (except, it seems, at Casa Rosario, which seems like a top budget pick).
+Reservations are not recommended unless you’re visiting during the dry season (Dec and Jan) and want to ensure a homestay and/or morning classes, since they require a steep non-refundable deposit (except, it seems, at Casa Rosario, which seems like a top budget pick).

 Prices depend on the number of hours of classes per day and your lodging.
 The most common selection of four hours per day runs from about $70 to $140 a week.
 Homestays with three meals a day (minus Sundays) cost around $70 to $100 week.